* Both states accused of widespread human rights abuses

 The resolution also called on Myanmar's military rulers to pass the necessary electoral legislation and take further steps to ensure that next year's general election is not rigged but "free, fair, transparent and inclusive."

 Than Swe said the resolution is "glaringly deficient" and little more than "another means to maintain pressure on Myanmar in tandem with sanctions."

-The Third Committee, which includes all members of the General Assembly, is expected to debate a similar resolution on human rights in Iran on Friday.
+The Third Committee, which includes all members of the General Assembly, is scheduled to debate a resolution condemning Iran on Friday.
 A special General Assembly session next month is expected to formally adopt all recently approved committee resolutions.
 (Editing by Mohammad Zargham)

 Our Standards: The Thomson Reuters Trust Principles.